redhat-openstack/website/source/uncategorized/adding-a-compute-node.html.md

 #### Change IP addresses

 Change the value for `CONFIG_NOVA_COMPUTE_HOSTS` from the value of your first host IP address to the value of your second host IP address.
+Ensure that the key `CONFIG_NOVA_NETWORK_HOSTS` exists and is set to the IP address of your first host.

 In case you do not use neutron but rather flat_dhcp nova network, there may be as well a need to change the key `CONFIG_NOVA_NETWORK_HOST` to `CONFIG_NOVA_NETWORK_HOSTS` and provide corresponding IP address.